-I'm a Ph.D. candidate at the GRASP Laboratory at the University of Pennsylvania, and an incoming Assistant Professor at the Department of Electrical and Computer Engineering at Johns Hopkins University.
+I'm an Assistant Professor at the Department of Electrical and Computer Engineering at Johns Hopkins University.

 I received my B.S. in Computer Science from Rice University and M.S.E in Robotics from Penn.